LangArthur/emotions-detection/README.md

 ## Run the program

-It is possible to simply run the programm with default config (make sure he can access you laptop's camera):
+It is possible to simply run the program with default config (make sure he can access you laptop's camera):

 ```
 main.py
 ```

-Several option are available:
+Several options are available:

 ```
 usage: main.py [-h] [-s] [-f FILE] [-m {Inception,SimpleCNN,CNNv2}]